KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 KPP Commands
 ============

 A command begins on a new line with a :code:`#` sign, followed by a command name and one or more parameters.
 Details about each command are given in the following subsections.

-.. _declare:
+.. _declare-cmd:

 #DECLARE
 --------

 The :command:`#DECLARE` command determines how constants like :code:`dp`, :code:`NSPEC`, :code:`NVAR`, :code:`NFIX`, and
-:code:`NREACT` are inserted into the KPP-generated code. (the default) means that they are referenced by their names (e.g. :code:`C(NSPEC)`), whereas means that their values are inserted (e.g. :code:`C(7)`).
+:code:`NREACT` are inserted into the KPP-generated code. :command:`SYMBOL` (the default) means that they are referenced by their names (e.g. :code:`C(NSPEC)`), whereas :command:`VALUE` means that their values are inserted (e.g. :code:`C(7)`).

-.. _double:
+.. _double-cmd:

 #DOUBLE
 -------